 - The Drawing Room

-- The Drawing Room has a lighter colour scheme signifying the space that women would “withdraw” to following the dinner before being later rejoined by male guests.
-The furnishings have been organised in an informal manner to create a more relaxed and warm atmosphere.
+- The Drawing Room has a lighter color scheme signifying the space that women would “withdraw” to following the dinner before being later rejoined by male guests.
+The furnishings have been organized informally to create a more relaxed and warm atmosphere.

 - The Library

 - The Library is finished in ebony, relieved with wood carvings with the high book-cases lining the walls.
 The Library reflects an interest in Japanese culture and design, particularly in the use of ebonized wood.